Marcus Sarjeant: Investigation

 In questioning, Sarjeant said he had been inspired by the assassination of John Lennon in December 1980, and the attempts on the lives of President of the United States Ronald Reagan in March 1981 and of Pope John Paul II in May 1981.
 In particular, he observed the ease with which Mark David Chapman had become famous after killing John Lennon.
 A friend said that at the time of John Hinckley Jr.'s attempt on the life of Reagan, Sarjeant had said "I would like to be the first one to take a pot shot at the Queen".
-The police found that Sarjeant had written: "I am going to stun and mystify the world.
-I will become the most famous teenager in the world."
-Investigations by psychiatrists found that Sarjeant did not have any abnormalities defined as treatable under the Mental Health Act 1959.

 Trial

 Sarjeant became the first person since 1966 to be prosecuted under the Treason Act 1842, and was brought to trial before the Lord Chief Justice, Lord Lane, on 14 September 1981.
 He pleaded guilty and Lord Lane, in sentencing him to five years' imprisonment, said that "the public sense of outrage must be marked.
 You must be punished for the wicked thing you did".
 He was found guilty of an offence under Section Two of the Treason Act in that he "wilfully discharged at or near Her Majesty the Queen a gun with the intent to alarm or distress Her Majesty."
 Sarjeant appealed against the length of the sentence, but the appeal was refused.